Nash Equilibrium Problems of Polynomials: Solve polynomial optimization problems

-\item [(i)] If the optimization \reff{eq:rewtupper} is infeasible, then the moment relaxation \reff{eq:d-mom} must be infeasible when the order $k$ is big enough.
+\item [(i)] If the optimization \reff{eq:upperlvopt} is infeasible, then the moment relaxation \reff{eq:d-mom} must be infeasible when the order $k$ is big enough.

-\item [(ii)] Suppose the optimization \reff{eq:rewtupper} is feasible.
-Let $u^{(k)}$ be the point $u$ produced in the Step~2 of Algorithm~\ref{ag:upsdp} in the $k$th loop.
-Then $u^{(k)}$ converges to the unique minimizer of \reff{eq:rewtupper}.
-In particular, if the real zero set of $\Phi$ is finite, then $u^{(k)}$ is the unique minimizer of \reff{eq:rewtupper}, when $k$ is sufficiently large.
+\item [(ii)] Suppose the optimization \reff{eq:upperlvopt} is feasible.
+Let $u^{(k)}$ be given as in (\ref{eq:uk}).
+Then $u^{(k)}$ converges to the unique minimizer of \reff{eq:upperlvopt}.
+In particular, if the real zero set of $\Phi$ is finite, then $u^{(k)}$ is the unique minimizer of \reff{eq:upperlvopt} and (\ref{eq:flatrank}) holds at $y^{(k)}$ with the rank equals $1$ when $k$ is sufficiently large.

-\eit \end{theorem} \begin{proof} (i) If \reff{eq:rewtupper} is infeasible, the constant polynomial $-1$ can be viewed as a positive polynomial on the feasible set of \reff{eq:rewtupper}.
-Since $\idl[\Phi]+\qmod[\Psi]$ is archimedean, we have $-1 \in \idl[\Phi]_{2k}+\qmod[\Psi]_{2k}$, for $k$ big enough, by the Putinar's Positivstellensatz \cite{putinar1993positive}.
-For such big $k$, the SOS relaxation \reff{eq:d-sos} is unbounded from above, hence the moment relaxation \reff{eq:d-mom} must be infeasible.
+\eit \end{theorem} \begin{proof} (i) If \reff{eq:upperlvopt} is infeasible, the constant polynomial $-1$ can be viewed as a positive polynomial on the feasible set of \reff{eq:upperlvopt}.
+Since $\idl[\Phi]+\qmod[\Psi]$ is archimedean, we have $-1 \in \idl[\Phi]_{2k}+\qmod[\Psi]_{2k}$, for $k$ big enough, by Putinar's Positivstellensatz \cite{putinar1993positive}.
+For such a big $k$, the SOS relaxation \reff{eq:d-sos} is unbounded from above, hence the moment relaxation \reff{eq:d-mom} must be infeasible.

+(ii) When the optimization \reff{eq:upperlvopt} is feasible, it must have minimizers.
+Let $K$ be the feasible set of \reff{eq:upperlvopt}, and